andrew-cunliffe/angular-express-cucumber-starter/README.md

 - Run in development mode (auto refresh of changes) `npm run develop`
 - Build a production ready deployment `npm run build`
 - Start for production use `npm start`

+*The web based user interface will load up on http://localhost:8080*

 ### Notes